jfmartinz/ResourceHub/Data Science/readme.md

       </tr>
   </table>

-### Challenges
+### Competitions
-Platforms and resources for participating in Data Science challenges to practice and showcase your skills.
+Platforms and resources for participating in Data Science competitions to practice and showcase your skills.

 <table width="100%">
   <tr>